xXleowXx/gitlab-charts/doc/charts/globals.md

 #### Custom secret

-One can optionally customize the KAS `secret` name as well and `key`, either by using Helm's `--set variable` option:
+One can optionally customize the KAS `secret` name as well as `key`, either by using Helm's `--set variable` option:

 ```shell